 “Many locals are experiencing diarrhea, possibly coming from their consumption…” stated Dr Vanessa during the program introduction.
 Being a water geek, I jumped at this chance to ask about the water condition there.
 Although she wasn't sure, she claimed that their water contained white residue.

 It goes without saying that this information piqued my interest.
-Asking for several liters of water samples to be sent to Jakarta, I tested the water at the Indonesian Government’s water testing facility and discovered that it contained high calcium carbonate levels, which can cause heart rhythm disturbances and kidney stones.
+Asking for several litres of water samples to be sent to Jakarta, I tested the water at the Indonesian Government’s water testing facility and discovered that it contained high calcium carbonate levels, which can cause heart rhythm disturbances and kidney stones.

 “A water filter would definitely help to reduce the contaminants,” I thought.
 I consulted with a water specialist to ask for his advice on the water filter’s layers.
 After that, I got in touch with Dr. Vanessa once more to confirm that all of the materials for the filter's layers were accessible and available on the island.